SteliosPapamichail/AmongUsMVP/README.md

 <li> Doubly Linked List with sentinel (used for storing Players) </li>
 <li> Sorted linked list (used for storing player tasks) </li>

-#### For a detailed explanation of the project, how to compile and run it, see the "phaseA_instructions.pdf" file, owned by the instructor of the HY-240 Data Structures class Panagiota Fatourou (<a href="https://www.csd.uoc.gr/~hy240/current/index.php">Course website</a>).
+For a detailed explanation of the project, how to compile and run it, see the [Instructions](Phase%20A/phaseA_instructions.pdf) file for phase A, owned by the instructor of the HY-240 Data Structures class Panagiota Fatourou (<a href="https://www.csd.uoc.gr/~hy240/current/index.php">Course website</a>).

 ## Phase B